whoswendy/WendyHu_Symposium2017_Journal/README.md

         In Disease menu: more on transmission, bacteria evolution, bacteria abilities

         In Cure menu: more on status of cure and stats....

+     New members to our group
+     Started coding some classes

+   Need to Do:
+     Plan out all the classes that are needed
+     Plan out display of map (not sure how we will display the map as pieces of states put together or just use rectangles...)
+     Distribution of work